FrankChen021/bithon/README.md

 mvn clean install -DskipTests
 ```

-After the first build, we don't need to build the dependencies anymore unless there're changes in these dependencies.
+After the first build, we don't need to build the dependencies anymore unless there are changes in these dependencies.

 # Run